2021 Britax Boulevard ClickTight Review

-Finally he was able to get the ClickTight panel open.
+Finally, he was able to get the ClickTight panel open.
 (I did check the LATCH release button after that to make sure it was, indeed, functional, and found that it was just fine.)

 We asked Britax about this, and they said they were aware that this could be an issue with LATCH installations, but given how easy the seatbelt installation is, there’s really no reason to use LATCH.
-Plus, seatbelts are available in every seating position, whereas LATCH is typically limited, plus LATCH has those pesky weight requirements.
+Plus, seatbelts are available in every seating position, whereas LATCH is typically limited, plus LATCH has those pesky weight limits.

 Besides that, though, the seat installed nicely with LATCH in both my vehicles, rear- and forward-facing.